1006 Absence from Work

 -

-Absences from work will be charged to available annual, sick, or personal leave only on days on which eligible employees would otherwise work and receive pay.
+Absences from work will be charged to available compensatory time (as applicable), annual, sick, or personal leave only on days on which eligible employees would otherwise work and receive pay.

 -